 There also remains sufficient vacant land within Bastrop to accommodate substantial non-residential development activity for the foreseeable future.
 Figure 5.3, Development Capacity, Non-residential Property, indicates that of the roughly 3,400 acres of vacant land within the Bastrop municipal limits, approximately 1,400 acres are zoned for office, general retail, commercial, and industrial uses.
+Illustrated on Map 5-B, Bastrop Existing Zoning.

-The city has the capacity to change quickly and dramatically.
+The city is sitting on the capacity to change quickly and dramatically.
 New businesses, offices, services, and public facilities can come online rapidly.
 The shape, character, and feel of the city can shift fast if growth is not well-managed.
 Without direction, development could become scattered, inconsistent, or misaligned with community values.